 *GRE scores are converted to comparable GMAT scores.

-The Master of Science in Finance degree requirements have been designed to prepare you for success as a student in the program and your subsequent career.
+The Master of Science in Finance curriculum has been designed to prepare you for success as a student in the program and your subsequent career.
 More information on the program structure and courses can be viewed in the Graduate Catalog.

 To earn the UW-Whitewater MS in Finance, you must: